fleximeter/audio_generator/README.md

 # Audio Generator

 ## About
 This repository is an in-progress generative AI system for producing the next FFT frame in an audio file.
-It can train models on a collection of audio files.
-The architecture is the PyTorch LSTM architecture, and it will likely need considerable resources for training if you want an acceptable model.
-Predictions generate output logits that consist of the magnitude and phase spectrums concatenated.

 ## Resource needs
 The default training device is CUDA, and MPS is the first fallback, with a CPU as the last-level default.
 When training, the estimated time remaining is output.
 This helps with gauging resource consumption.